-- 2. An application for the assessment or reassessment of a cancelled transaction must be made using the 'Exemption for Cancelled Transactions' form7 ('application') and be accompanied by all relevant transaction record(s) unless these are already in the Commissioner's possession. - 2.1 Where a dutiable transaction is cancelled after duty has been assessed and paid, all original duty endorsed transaction records must accompany the application. - 3.
-All parties to the transaction, or other person(s) with the authority to act as their agent, must sign the application. - 3.1 If the application has not been signed by all parties, the lodging party must provide a full explanation as to why an other party has not signed.
-The Commissioner will contact that party directly advising them of the application and that the assessment or reassessment will
+- 2. An application for the assessment or reassessment of a cancelled transaction must be made using Form FDA1 'Exemption for Cancelled Transactions' ('application') and be accompanied by all relevant transaction record(s) unless these are already in the Commissioner's possession. - 2.1 Where a dutiable transaction is cancelled after duty has been assessed and paid, all original duty endorsed transaction records must accompany the application. - 2.2 The person liable to pay duty on the transaction, or other person(s) with the authority to act as their agent, must sign the application. - Where the dutiable transaction was self-assessed in Revenue Online, the lodging party may make application using the completed application and 'Cancelled Transactions under section 107' function in Revenue Online to have the assessment cancelled.